MultiAdaptive/.github/profile/README.md

 Existing DA projects all claim to use sampling or partial challenge for random audit mode, and then audit the data through multiple challenges to ensure that the data reaches 99% storage security.

 But in fact, DA data is different from general data.
 For example, if a picture loses some pixels, it does not affect the viewing and use of the picture.
-The purpose of long-term preservation of DA data is to reconstruct the world state for replay, so the loss of any data will cause replay to fail.
+The purpose of long-term preservation of DA data is to reconstruct the world state for replay, so the loss of any data will cause the replay to fail.
 Therefore, we believe that it is meaningless to conduct random audits on DA data.

 Domicon adopts a deterministic audit scheme and uses the KZG aggregation scheme to complete the audit on 10T of data within 1 second and generate a certificate to confirm the security of the data with 100% probability.